Frequently Asked Questions (FAQ)

 - What Are the Future Plans of Coingecko?
 We plan to continue providing excellent service to the crypto community with our free API, project listings, exchanges and more.

 Market Capitalization is one of the metrics used to measure the relative size of a cryptoasset.
-Market Capitalization is calculated by multiplying Coin Price with Available Supply.
+Market Capitalization is calculated by multiplying Coin Price with Circulating Supply.

 Volume is the total trading volume of a cryptoasset across all active cryptoasset exchanges tracked by CoinGecko.

-Trust Score is used to measure liquidity on trading pairs and on crypto exchanges, it is expanded to also measure overall liquidity, scale of operations and API coverage.
+Trust Score is used to measure liquidity on trading pairs and crypto exchanges.
+It is also expanded to measure overall liquidity, scale of operations and API coverage.